SB 1167: Vehicles: electric bicycles.

 Existing law requires every manufacturer of a motorized bicycle or moped to provide a specified disclosure to buyers.

-The bill would instead require every manufacturer, importer, or seller of a motor-driven cycle or moped that is powered by an electric motor to provide a specified disclosure to all potential buyers in any advertising, including any online advertising on internet websites or social media.
-The bill would additionally make a violation of this provision a misleading statement for purposes of false advertising provisions of the Business and Professions Code.
-By creating new crimes related to disclosure requirements on manufacturers, importers, or sellers of motor-driven cycles and mopeds, and by expanding the application of an existing crime, this bill would impose a state-mandated local program.
+This bill would instead require every manufacturer, importer, or seller of a motor-driven cycle, moped, or electric off-road motorcycle that is powered by an electric motor to provide a specified disclosure to all potential buyers in any advertising, including any online advertising on internet websites or social media.
+The bill would additionally make a violation of this provision a misleading statement for purposes of unfair competition and false advertising provisions of the Business and Professions Code.
+By creating new crimes related to disclosure requirements on manufacturers, importers, or sellers of motor-driven cycles, mopeds, or electric off-road motorcycles, and by expanding the application of an existing crime, this bill would impose a state-mandated local program.

 Existing law defines an off-highway motor vehicle as a motor vehicle that operates on lands, other than a highway, that are open and accessible to the public, as specified.
 Existing law establishes rules for the operation of an off-highway vehicle.
 Existing law requires every off-highway motor vehicle that is not registered under the Vehicle Code to display an identification plate or device issued by the Department of Motor Vehicles, except as specified.

-The bill would explicitly clarify that off-highway electric motorcycles are subject to identification as an off-highway motor vehicle.
-The bill would also prohibit the use, allowing to use, or operating an off-highway electric motorcycle, motorcycle, motor-driven cycle, or moped powered by an electric motor on any forest-covered land, brush-covered land, or grass-covered land unless the vehicle has been certified by an accredited independent laboratory, as specified, and the name or mark of the certifying laboratory is permanently marked on the vehicle or on its drive system.
+This bill would explicitly clarify that off-highway electric motorcycles are subject to identification as off-highway motor vehicles.
+The bill would also prohibit the use, allowing to use, or operation of an off-highway electric motorcycle, motorcycle, motor-driven cycle, or moped powered by an electric motor on any forest-covered land, brush-covered land, or grass-covered land unless the vehicle has been certified by an accredited independent laboratory, as specified, and the name or mark of the certifying laboratory is permanently marked on the vehicle or on its drive system.
 By creating new crimes related to the operation of off-highway vehicles, this bill would impose a state-mandated local program.

 The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
 Statutory provisions establish procedures for making that reimbursement.